GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	By default, replicates without matching, i.e. replicates everything to all remotes.

+remote.NAME.excludeProjects
+:	Specifies which repositories should NOT be replicated to the
+	remote.
+It can be provided more than once, and supports the same formats as `projects`, and may be specified in combination with `projects`.

+	When both `projects` and `excludeProjects` are configured, a project must match at least one `projects` pattern to be eligible for replication, and must not match any `excludeProjects` pattern.
+	If a project matches both a `projects` pattern and an `excludeProjects` pattern, it is excluded from replication.

+	By default, replicates without matching, i.e. replicates everything to all remotes.

 <a name="remote.NAME.slowLatencyThreshold">remote.NAME.slowLatencyThreshold</a>
 :	the time duration after which the replication of a project to this
 	destination will be considered "slow".
 A slow project replication